by Leander Milbrecht

 9. San Onofre Nude Beach, San Clemente

-The nudist zone is located outside the State Park property and can be reached after a walk along the beach to the south.
+The nudist part is outside the State Park property and can be reached after a walk along the beach to the south.
 The nudist beach is not explicitly gay, so there are also heterosexuals.
 But especially many gays can be found near the fence at Camp Pendleton.

-Please note: Drinking alcohol is not actually allowed on beaches throughout California.
+Please note: Drinking alcohol is not at all allowed on any of the beaches throughout California.

 - 1440px-Sunset_at_Will_Rogers_State_Beach_3: By AllyUnion / CC BY-SA 3.0 / wikimedia.org

 - 44033307122_dee34ad393_k: By: Flickr User Nick Amoscato / CC2